Sel-en-ium/DigitalItalicOpticalCharacterRecognition/README.md

 --YourTrainingFolder
  |
  |--------ErrorLogs (Reserved Folder - Error logs will be saved here)
- |--------WillNotLoadFolder (Reserved Folder - For yor notes and things)
+ |--------WillNotLoadFolder (Reserved Folder - For your notes and things)
  |
  |--------PossibleTextColors.png
  |--------Space.png
- |--------Height.png
  |
  |--------CharacterFolder1 [Name unimportant, up to you]
  |       |------NameConfig.txt [Optional]